partylikeits1983/miden-tutorials/docs/rust-client/ephemeral_note_how_to.md

 Ephemeral notes on Miden offer a powerful mechanism for achieving faster asset settlements by allowing notes to be both created and consumed within the same block.
 In this guide, we walked through:

-- **Minting and Transacting with Ephemeral Notes:** Building, serializing, and consuming notes quickly using the "unauthenticated" method.
+- **Minting and Transacting with Ephemeral Notes:** Building, serializing, and consuming notes quickly using the Miden client's "unauthenticated note" method.
-- **Performance Observations:** Measuring and demonstrating the rapid transaction processing enabled by ephemeral notes.
+- **Performance Observations:** Measuring and demonstrating how ephemeral notes enable assets to be sent faster than the blocktime.

-By following this guide, you should now have a clear understanding of how to build and deploy high-performance transactions using ephemeral notes on Miden—an ideal approach for applications like central limit order books or other DeFi platforms where transaction speed is critical.
+By following this guide, you should now have a clear understanding of how to build and deploy high-performance transactions using ephemeral notes on Miden.
+Ephemeral notes are the ideal approach for applications like central limit order books (CLOBs) or other DeFi platforms where transaction speed is critical.

 ### Running the example